robjacob/pad/README.md

 * If you click a bookmark it sends main browser there

-* If you select a region, we save that (along with URL of the page it was on), otherwise we just save the URL.
+* If you select a text region, we save that (along with URL of the page it was on), otherwise we just save the URL.